TechMaster/SampleSilentPrint/ReadMe.md

 If you encounter bug, please report to cuong@techmaster.vn, I will fix and push back to Github.

 [Check this video](https://youtu.be/fm1cd00glt8)
+## Error code and error reason

+- 100: printer is not selected
+- 150: printer is offline
+- 200: cannot print file URL
+- 250: user cancel or print fails

 # Updates
 ## May 3rd 2017